lexibank/tlopo/out/vol1/chapter5.md

 <a id="p-142"></a>

 A third potential source of evidence would lie in physical traces of irrigation systems and associated terracing.
-To date, however, neither linguistic nor archaeological evidence can support the association of sophisticated irrigation practices with POc speakers (see [§ 12](#s-12)).
+To date, however, neither linguistic nor archaeological evidence can support the association of sophisticated irrigation practices with POc speakers (see § 12).

 <a id="s-15"></a>

 ## 15. Conclusion

 Proto Oceanic speakers cultivated their gardens with a minimum of implements other than their hands.
-Apart from the axe (_&ast;kiRam_) and smaller cutting implements of bamboo or shell such as _&ast;piso_ or PEOc _&ast;sele_ ([Ch.4, §4.1.2](chapter4.md#s-4-1)) used in clearing their plots, the only tools were a digging stick for tillage (_&ast;waso_), possibly a dibble stick for planting (for which we lack a reconstructed term other than that for digging stick) and a hooked stick (_&ast;kawit_) for picking fruit and nuts.
+Apart from the axe (_&ast;kiRam_) and smaller cutting implements of bamboo or shell such as _&ast;piso_ or PEOc _&ast;sele_ (Ch.
+4, §4.1.2) used in clearing their plots, the only tools were a digging stick for tillage (_&ast;waso_), possibly a dibble stick for planting (for which we lack a reconstructed term other than that for digging stick) and a hooked stick (_&ast;kawit_) for picking fruit and nuts.
 The POc reconstructions to do with horticulture refer primarily to gardening activities: clearing, burning, weeding, digging, planting, picking and gathering.
 Also represented are the processes undergone by the plants themselves-sprouting, growing, swelling, ripening, withering.

 We have no evidence that any form of fertilising was used, apart from the occasional spreading of ash from the burning off of new garden plots.
 There is no tradition of composting the soil with human waste, for instance.
 Mulching and digging-in of decomposed vegetable matter have been recorded in places as traditional gardening practice, but we have no specific reconstructions for these activities.
 Nor has linguistics shed any light on ways in which they may have attempted to control pests or diseases.
 Weight was given rather to magic, as a means of ensuring healthy crops.